March 31, 2025

 Oyinkan Ogunleye

-Why not to work with an influencer agency
+When not to work with an influencer agency

 Another reason to skip an agency is if you think you can do the work yourself.
 Creators who can negotiate their own brand deals don't need to pay out a percentage to an agent.
 As creators grow and hire staff, some may even hire their own salespeople.

-What to consider when vetting an agency
+What to consider when vetting an influencer agency

 Also look at the past brands the agency has worked with.
 Would you feel comfortable doing partnerships with those brands?